ALANVF/star-vm/docs/bytecode/opcodes.md

 ### pcsec
 ```
-pcsec @<sec>
 pcsec <depth>, @<sec>
 ```

-Exits the current code section, or multiple code sections if `depth` is specified.
+Exits `depth` number of code sections.
 Then, it switches the current execution to a new code section.

 Terminator: multi-section terminator